 USA 2003 : Ang LEE : 138 mins

-That such a relatively brave experiment produced relatively unfortunate results is a shame, not least because studios will now have even more excuse to play safe on future big projects.
-To be fair, the film is no masterpiece – it falls short of both The Fly and Spider-Man, and while Lee’s best Hollywood picture The Ice Storm gains depth with each viewing, it’s hard to imagine sitting through The Hulk for even a second time.
+The Hulk‘s US box-office failure is a shame, not least because Hollywood studios will now have even more excuse to play safe on future big projects.
+To be fair, the film is no masterpiece: it falls short of both The Fly and Spider-Man, just two of the countless movie forerunners to which it respectfully nods, including Frankenstein, Dr Jekyll & Mr Hyde and King Kong.
+And while Lee’s best Hollywood picture The Ice Storm gains depth with each viewing, it’s hard to imagine sitting through The Hulk for even a second time.

 14th July, 2003

 click here for the full HULK SIZE review